X Trends World News War Updates FATA Voices Russia Ukraine Isreal Hamas Trump 2.0 Hollywood Korea Elon Musk Auto Bollywood

 Some conservative voices have tried to frame the act as “free expression.”
 In contrast, others, including faith leaders and moderate Republicans, have distanced themselves from Gomez’s actions, calling them “un-American” and “deeply disturbing.”

-Muslim Community’s Response to Valentina Gomez Burn Holly Quran in Texas
+Muslim Community’s Response to Valentina Gomez Burning the Holly Quran in Texas

 The Muslim American community, which makes up a significant and growing part of Texas’s population, has responded with both grief and unity.
 Vigils and peaceful protests have been held in Dallas, Houston, and Austin, with attendees calling for peace, justice, and greater religious tolerance.

-“We will not let hate divide us,” said Imam Abdul Rahman from the Islamic Centre of North Texas during a Friday sermon.
-“Our religion teaches peace, and we respond to hate with dignity, prayer, and lawful action.”
+“We will not let hate divide us,” said Imam Abdul Rahman from the Islamic Center of North Texas during a Friday sermon.
+“Our religion teaches peace, and we respond to hate with dignity, prayer, and lawful action.

 Several mosques have also stepped up efforts to educate the public about Islam, inviting non-Muslims to visit for interfaith dialogue events in the coming weeks.

-Global Attention on Valentina Gomez Burn Holly Quran in Texas
+Global Attention on Valentina Gomez Burn the Holly Quran in Texas

 The incident has drawn global attention, with leaders and activists from countries including Pakistan, Turkey, Indonesia, and the UK expressing concern over the rising trend of Islamophobia in Western countries.

-The Organisation of Islamic Cooperation (OIC) has released a statement condemning the act and urging U.S. authorities to take decisive action to prevent such provocations from escalating tensions.
+The Organization of Islamic Cooperation (OIC) has released a statement condemning the act and urging US authorities to take decisive action to prevent such provocations from escalating tensions.

 This incident comes amid a rise in religiously motivated hate crimes across the United States, particularly targeting Muslim, Jewish, and immigrant communities.
 According to FBI statistics, hate crimes based on religion increased by over 30% in the past two years alone.